Kombolcha massacre

-The Kombolcha massacre is a mass extrajudicial and summary execution of over 100 Amhara civilian youths by the Tigray Forces in South Wollo, in the Amhara Region of Ethiopia.
-Bodies of the victims set on fire at a business compound in the town.
-Kombolcha was described as a key warring location and is found on the A2 highway leading into Addis Ababa with speculation of TPLF advance to the Capital City.
+The Kombolcha massacre was the mass extrajudicial and summary execution of over 100 ethnic Amhara civilian youths by the Tigray Defense Forces in South Wollo, in the Amhara Region of Ethiopia.
+Bodies of the victims were set on fire at a business compound in the town.
+Kombolcha was described as a key warring location and is found on the A2 highway leading into Addis Ababa, where the Tigrayan forces were advancing to the capital.
 Looting of aid, and private and public properties was also reported.
 Kombolcha town is the industrial hub of the Amhara region.